Terms & Conditions

 15.3 Besides the general smoking ban, it is also prohibited to bring in and consume any food and alcoholic beverages in the entire spa area.

-15.4 As a rule, the sauna area is available regularly from 4 pm to 10 pm daily; there are no special times set aside according to gender.
+15.4 As a rule, the sauna area is available regularly from 6:30 am to 10 pm daily; there are no special times set aside according to gender.
 The sauna area cannot be reserved or used exclusively.
+Reception must be notified at least one hour before the Guests wishes to use the sauna to ensure it is ready for Guest’s use.

-17.2 In cases where the relevant supply takes place on the territory of the Czech Republic and the Contractual Partner is a consumer, the authority that has jurisdiction to resolve out-of-court consumer disputes is Česká obchodní inspekce (Czech Trade Inspection Authority), with its registered office at Štěpánská 567/15, 120 00 Prague 2, Organization ID No.: 000 20 869, website: https://www.coi.cz/.
+18.2 In cases where the Contractual Partner is a consumer, the authority that has jurisdiction to resolve out-of-court consumer disputes is Česká obchodní inspekce (Czech Trade Inspection Authority), with its registered office at Štěpánská 795/44, 110 00 Prague 1, Organization ID No.: 000 20 869, website: ČOI.

-17.3 The Hotelier processes consumer complaints at the following e-mail address email@example.com Information on the processing of the complaint of a Contractual Partner that is a consumer will be sent by the Contractual Partner to the Hotelier’s e-mail address set forth in the Offer.
+18.3 The Hotelier processes consumer complaints at the following e-mail address: email@example.com.
+Information on the processing of the complaint of a Contractual Partner that is a consumer will be sent by the Hotelier to the Contractual Partner’s e-mail address set forth in the Offer.

-17.5 All disputes between the parties relating to the contract or these Terms and Conditions will be addressed by the relevant Czech courts having jurisdiction over the matter concerned.
-If the Contractual Partner is not a consumer, then the applicable court having geographic jurisdiction will be determined on the basis of the address of the Hotelier’s registered office as stated in a current extract from the Commercial Register in respect of the Hotelier at the time of the commencement of the relevant court proceedings.
+18.5 All disputes between the parties relating to the contract or these Terms and Conditions will be addressed by the relevant Czech courts having jurisdiction over the matter concerned.
+If the Contractual Partner is an enterpreneur, then the applicable court having geographic jurisdiction will be determined on the basis of the address of the Hotelier’s registered office as stated in a current extract from the Commercial Register in respect of the Hotelier at the time of the commencement of the relevant court proceedings.

-17.7 The Hotelier has the right to change these Terms and Conditions.
-The revised Terms and Conditions become effective on the date on which they are delivered to the Contractual Partner and / or the Guest.
-The new version then also applies to other Guests whose stay begins on, or after, the effective date of the new version, unless the Contractual Partner, due to the delivery of a new version of the Terms and Conditions, terminates the contract within a one-week time limit following the delivery of the new version of the Terms and Conditions.
+18.7 The Hotelier has the right to change these Terms and Conditions.
+The revised Terms and Conditions become effective on the date on which they are attached to the new contract and in case of an existing contract for recurring performance the date on which they are delivered to the Contractual Partner and / or the Guest.
+In such a case, the date on which the new Terms and Conditions are delivered to the Contractual Partner / the Guest must precede by at least 7 days the date of provision of further Services under the Contract, otherwise they will apply only to those Services that are provided after the expiry of 7 days from the delivery of the new Terms and Conditions.
+The new version then also applies to all the Guests whose stay begins on, or after, the effective date of the new version, unless the Contractual Partner, due to the delivery of a new version of the Terms and Conditions, terminates the contract within a one-week time limit following the delivery of the new version of the Terms and Conditions.